-If a critical event or incident is governed by PORII, then the provider must report the event or incident in the DDA's software database called the "Provider Consumer Information System" (PCIS2).
+If a critical event or incident is governed by PORII, then the provider, who is providing services at the time of the incident, must report the event or incident in the DDA's software database called the "Provider Consumer Information System" (PCIS2).
 As further detailed in PORII, either the DDA or the Office of Health Care Quality (OHCQ) review each reported event or incident, depending on the classification.
 OHCQ is the DDA's designee within the Maryland Department of Health, responsible for conducting survey and investigative activities to monitor regulatory compliance, on DDA's behalf, pertaining to provider licensure.
 The DDA, OHCQ, and OLTSS all have direct access to review reported events or incidents in PCIS2.